AW203/loader-autoupdater/README.md

 1. Modify `release_loader.cpp` and `release_version.rc` to update the version number
 2. Compile the new version with `compile_release.bat`
 3. Update `version.txt` on GitHub with the new version number
-4. Create a new release on GitHub and upload the new `loader_1.0.0.exe`
+4. Create a new release on GitHub and upload the new executable renamed to `loader.exe`

 ## Version Information in File Properties